Samudevv/samurai-select/README.md

 # Samurai Select

-A screen selection tool for wlroots based wayland compositors.
+A screen selection tool for wayland compositors using the layer shell.
 I thank [slurp](https://github.com/emersion/slurp) for teaching me how to use the layer shell and for showing an approach to creating a screen selection tool.

 ## Features